 So whenever you see that 'Premium' word, whether it's in a restaurant or cafe or when buying a car or any other product or service, just remember that you're usually not getting anything special, however you will be charged a higher price for it, only because it has the word 'Premium' in the advertising blurb.
 It's nothing more than a marketing tool to fool consumers.
 Don't fall for it.

 Those are just a few examples of the sort of nonsensical advertisements for vitamins that most people don't need.
 As some wit said, because of expensive vitamins and supplements, Australians have very expensive urine.
 Why do you think that companies like Swisse use celebrities such as Nicole Kidman and Mark Webber?
 Does anybody in their right mind think that these actors and sportspeople actually do it because they really love Swisse vitamins that may or may not do a damn thing for them?
 No folks, they do it for the MONEY.
 Rock band Dire Straits sang about "Money For Nothing And The Chicks For Free".
 Well, celebrities get money for a 30 second advertisement and the vitamins that they spruik for free and that's how it works.

 Next time that you see a commercial for vitamins, read the actual words on the screen and listen to the dialogue.
 You can bet that you will not find one single advertisement for any vitamin that GUARANTEES results.
-They all HELP to do this and that and of course the connotation is that if you take that particular brand of vitamin, you will be just like Nicole Kidman or Mark Webber.
+They all claim to HELP to do this and that and of course the connotation is that if you take that particular brand of vitamin, you will be just like Nicole Kidman or Mark Webber.
 Don't swallow the bullshit.
 Eat a healthy diet and you won't need any of these products anyway.
 As one doctor noted, Australians have the most expensive piss in the world from all those unnecessary vitamins.